-Six Month June ns Ended 30 HY 2022 - HY 2021 Year Ended December 31 FY 2020 - FY 2021 (\$ million) 2022 2021 % Change 2021 2020 % Change Total Available Seats 44.8 13.4 234.3% 39.2 22.6 73.5%
+Six Month June HY 2022 - Year Ende HY 2021 December 1 1 2020 (\$ million) 2022 2021 % Change 2021 2020 % Change Total Available Seats 44.8 13.4 234.3% 39.2 22.6 73.5%

 Cost per Available Seat

 Cost per Available Seat means the average cost to Swvl for each seat made available on our platform (whether utilized or not) and is calculated as cost of sales divided by Total Available Seats, over the period of measurement.
 We track Cost per Available Seat internally to ensure that the cost at which suppliers are joining our platform reduces with time.
 We review it together with our Average Ticket Fare, as the relationship between these two metrics have a material impact on our margins.
 While Cost per Available Seat has historically tended to decrease over time for each offering within a single geography, the overall Cost per Available Seat is influenced by changes in ride distance and geographic mix.
 Cost per Available Seat increased from \$1.06 in FY 2019 to \$1.17 in FY 2020.
 Cost per Available Seat also increased from \$1.17 during the year ended December 31, 2021, primarily as a result of increases in ride distances and changes in our geographic mix.
 Cost per Available Seat decreased from \$1.19 during the six months ended June 30, 2021 to \$1.10 during the six months ended June 30, 2022, primarily as a result of contract refinement and increased engagement with suppliers providing favorable cost rates.